 Another fairly easy upgrade would be to add a Pedal Interceptor.
 The Pedal Interceptor allows the Adaptive Cruise Control to go down to 5MPH (while the standard Tesla Cruise Control only operates above 18MPH).
 There is work being done to combine control of retrofitted iBooster (electric brakes) that, together with the Pedal Interceptor to really create a full stop-and-go experience for preAP Tesla Model S.

 And now let's touch on the limitations of the longitudinal control.
 On preAP Tesla Model S, the braking system is vacuum based, like on regular ICE cars.
 For AutoPilot equiped cars, Tesla introduced the iBooster, and electric-hydraulic braking system that can be controlled electronically.
 That is why AP cars are capable of full stop-and-go while preAP are not.
 The way we implemented the Adaptive Cruise Control for OpenPilot is by controlling and adjusting the cruise conntrol of your car.
 This allows us to accelerate and decelerate, but the deceleration is only achieved using the regeneratie brakes of the car.
 This has limitations of how fast it can brake the car.
 So the driver has to be ready at any moment to take control and apply the brakes.

-Breaking News: I am working to implement support for SGH Innovations' iBooster Controller ECU into the Unity branch.
-This will provide full stop-and-go capabilities to pre AutoPilot Tesla Model S. Stay tuned for updates as we work through the integration and testing of if new option.
+Breaking News: Support for SGH Innovations' iBooster Controller ECU is available now in the Unity branch.
+This provides full stop-and-go capabilities to pre AutoPilot Tesla Model S equipped with iBooste and the iBooster Controller ECU.